-- The trust invests significantly in the industrials sector.
+- The trust is concentrated in the consumer products sector.
+As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
+A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust is concentrated in the industrials sector.
 As a result, the factors that impact the industrials sector will likely have a greater effect on this trust than on a more broadly diversified trust.
 Industrials companies are affected by various factors, including the general state of the economy, exchange rates, commodity prices, intense competition, consolidation, domestic and international politics, government regulation, import controls, excess capacity, consumer demand and spending trends.
-In addition, industrials companies may also be significantly affected by overall capital spending levels, economic cycles, rapid technological changes, delays in modernization, labor relations, environmental liabilities, governmental and product liability and e-commerce initiatives. - The trust invests in foreign securities listed on a foreign exchange, a U.S.-listed foreign security, American Depositary Receipts ("ADRs") and a New York Registry Share.
-The trust's investment in foreign securities listed on a foreign exchange, a U.S.-listed foreign security, ADRs and New York Registry Shares presents additional risk.
+In addition, industrials companies may also be significantly affected by overall capital spending levels, economic cycles, rapid technological changes, delays in modernization, labor relations, environmental liabilities, governmental and product liability and e-commerce initiatives. - The trust invests in U.S.-listed foreign securities, in foreign securities listed on a foreign

+- exchange, American Depositary Receipts ("ADRs") and New York Registry Shares.
+The trust's investment in foreign securities listed on a foreign exchange, ADRs and New York Registry Shares presents additional risk.
 ADRs are issued by a bank or trust company to evidence ownership of underlying securities issued by foreign corporations.
 New York Registry Shares are created by a U.S. registrar so that securities of companies incorporated in the Netherlands may be traded on a U.S. exchange.
 Securities of foreign issuers present risks beyond those of domestic securities.
-More specifically, foreign risk is the risk that foreign securities will be more volatile than U.S. securities due to such factors as adverse economic, currency, political, social or regulatory developments in a country, including government seizure of assets, excessive taxation, limitations on the use or transfer of assets, the lack of liquidity or regulatory controls with respect to certain industries or differing legal and/or accounting standards.
+More specifically, foreign risk is the risk that foreign securities will be more volatile than U.S. securities due to such factors as adverse economic, currency, political, social or regulatory developments in a country, including government seizure of assets, excessive taxation, limitations on the use or transfer of assets, the lack of liquidity or regulatory controls with respect to certain industries or differing legal and/or accounting standards. - The trust includes securities whose value may be dependent on currency exchange rates.
+The U.S. dollar value of these securities may vary with fluctuations in foreign exchange rates.
+Most foreign currencies have fluctuated widely in value against the U.S. dollar for various economic and political reasons such as the activity level of large international commercial banks, various central banks, speculators, hedge funds and other buyers and sellers of foreign currencies. - The trust is concentrated in securities issued by European companies.
+As a